 Set upon the edge of the Mediterranean Sea on the glamorous French Riviera, Nice beckons with its mild climate and clear skies.
-Whether you’re strolling along the famous palm-lined Promenade des Anglais to witness the sunset over the sea, or looking down from Colline du Chateau (Castle Hill) at the sweeping panorama of this breathtaking city, Nice will enchant you.
+Whether you’re strolling the narrow streets of Old Town or looking down from Colline du Chateau (Castle Hill) at the sweeping panorama of this breathtaking city, Nice will enchant you.

 Enjoy all that Côte d'Azur has to offer while studying the culture and history of the French Mediterranean coast, improving your language skills (no experience required), and learning about business with other international students.
 You will take your language and area studies courses at the IES Abroad Center, accompanied by IPAG Business School courses.
 The IPAG Business School is located in the economic heart of Nice and offers many courses taught in English (only a few electives are taught in French).

 Nice and the French Riviera will be your classroom.
 Imagine yourself visiting the Chagall and Matisse museums, enjoying a tasting at a local winery or cheese shop, or visiting Monaco for the day.
 Whether you’re an advanced French language student or a beginner, this program offers full immersion into the culture of Nice through course-related excursions, cultural activities, and conversation clubs.

 We want you to feel at home in Nice, so we will do everything we can to help you integrate into life in the region.
 From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.